 You’ll need at least one additional person to hold the frame in position while you make adjustments.
 Drill a hole and bolt in one of the four flanges.
 Drill and bolt in the remaining flanges in a similar manner.

 Installing the Motor

-Once the platform is set up and the chains are attached to the eye bolts, the hoist is ready for a trial run.
-Kindly note the hoist is quite powerful.
-Therefore, employ small, quick control adjustments when the platform goes near the ceiling.
+Once the platform is set up, and the chains are attached to the eye bolts, the hoist is ready for a trial run.
+Remember, the hoist is quite powerful.
+Therefore, use small, quick control adjustments when the platform goes near the ceiling.

-If you would like to know how the electric hoist chain works, watch this video for a basic overview.
+If you want to know how the electric hoist chain works, watch this video for a basic overview.

-Putting a hoist in your garage is definitely possible, but it may take a little research on your part.
+Putting a hoist in your garage is possible, but it may take a little research.

-Either way you go, adding a garage hoist is a great way to lift or store heavy items in your garage.
+Either way, adding a garage hoist is a great way to lift or store heavy items in your garage.